 We have and will maintain a dual-class share structure.
-Our outstanding ordinary shares consist of Class A ordinary shares and Class B ordinary shares, and Mr. Tianhua Wu and his family beneficially own all of our issued Class B ordinary shares, and Mr. Wu, with the voting rights entrusted to him under the 2018 Share Incentive Plan, will be able to exercise approximately 80.5% of the aggregate voting power of our total issued and outstanding share capital immediately after the completion of this offering and the Concurrent Private Placement, assuming the underwriters do not exercise their over-allotment option and the automatic conversion of all preferred shares into Class A ordinary shares upon the completion of this offering, after taking into account the anti-dilution adjustments.
-Holders of Class A ordinary shares and Class B ordinary shares have the same rights except for voting and conversion rights.
+Our outstanding ordinary shares consist of Class A ordinary shares and Class B ordinary shares, and Mr. Tianhua Wu and his family beneficially own all of our issued Class B ordinary shares, and Mr. Wu, with the voting rights entrusted to him under the 2018 Share Incentive Plan, will be able to exercise approximately 80.5% of the aggregate voting power of our total issued and outstanding share capital immediately after the completion of this offering and the Concurrent Private Placement, assuming the underwriters do not exercise their over-allotment option and the automatic conversion of all preferred shares into Class A ordinary shares upon the completion of this offering, after taking into account the anti-dilution adjustments based on the assumed initial public offering price of US\$6.00 per ADS, the midpoint of the estimated offering price range shown above.
+Holders of Class A ordinary shares and Class B ordinary shares and Class B ordinary shares and class B ordinary shares have the same rights except for voting and conversion rights.
 Each Class A ordinary share, upon the completion of this offering, will be entitled to one vote, and is not convertible into Class B ordinary share under any circumstance.
 Each Class B ordinary share, upon the completion of this offering, will be entitled to 20 votes and will be automatically converted into one Class A ordinary share under certain circumstances.
 Our dual-class ordinary share structure involves certain risks.
-See the relevant risk factors on pages 55 and 57 of this prospectus for a detailed discussion of such risks.
+See the relevant risk factors on pages 55-57 of this prospectus for a detailed discussion of such risks.

-Xiaomi Corporation, one of our principal shareholders, has subscribed for, and has been allocated by the underwriters, an aggregate of 62,500 ADSs in this offering at the initial public offering price and on the same terms as the other ADSs being offered.
+Xiaomi Corporation, one of our principal shareholders, has indicated an interest in purchasing up to US\$5 million of the ADSs in this offering at the initial public offering price and on the same terms as the other ADSs being offered.
+We and the underwriters are currently under no obligation to sell ADSs to Xiaomi Corporation.